 Once you find a lender you like, you’ll submit a complete application with your loan details, personal information and income verification documents.
 This will result in a hard inquiry on your credit report.
 For most lenders, this part of the process is quick; as long as you submit all relevant documents, you may be able to get your funds in a matter of days.

 The bottom line

-At the end of the day, a personal loan can be used for almost anything — even beyond the options listed here.
+At the end of the day, a personal loan can be used for almost anything — that’s why it’s categorized as “personal”.

-And though there are many different reasons to take out a personal loan, remember that no matter the circumstance, it must be paid back eventually.
+Remember that no matter the circumstance, the loan must be paid back eventually.
 When you take out a personal loan to pay off credit cards or to throw the perfect wedding, you are borrowing money that must be repaid with interest on top.
 Personal loans are a great way to consolidate debt and make major purchases, but you should always utilize this financial resource responsibly.